 In June 2022, the FASB issued ASU 2022-03, Fair Value Measurement (Topic 820), Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions.
-The FASB is issuing this ASU to: (1) clarify the guidance in Topic 820, Fair Value Measurement, when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security, (2) amend a related illustrative example, and (3) introduce new disclosure requirements for equity securities subject to contractual sale restrictions that are measured at fair value in accordance with Topic 820.
+The FASB issued this ASU to: (1) clarify the guidance in Topic 820, Fair Value Measurement, when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security, (2) amend a related illustrative example, and (3) introduce new disclosure requirements for equity securities subject to contractual at fair value in accordance with Topic 820.
 The amendments in this ASU do not change the principles of fair value measurement.
 For public business entities, the amendments are effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
-Early adoption is permitted for both interim and annual financial statements that have not yet been issued or made available for issuance.
-The Company should apply the amendments prospectively with any adjustments from the adoption of the amendments recognized in earnings and disclosed on the date of adoption.
-We have not yet determined the impact of adopting this new accounting guidance on our consolidated financial statements.
+Early adoption is permitted for both interim and annual financial statements that have not yet determined the impact of adopting this new accounting guidance on our consolidated financial statements.